 Differential Mode EMI Filter

-Design a differential mode LC EMI filter: calculate corner frequency, attenuation, and characteristic impedance for SMPS output filtering.
+Design a differential mode LC EMI filter.
+Calculate corner frequency, attenuation, and impedance for SMPS output noise suppression.

 Formula